-► Water, plumbing and bathroom fittings

-Repair category 1

-Notes It is not possible to comment upon the quality or adequacy of the private water supply but it is assumed that it is wholesome and acceptable for normal consumption patterns.
-I am not aware of any supply issues but further
+Water, plumbing and bathroom fittings Repair category 2 Notes There is wear and tear to bathroom fittings.
+There are poor seals around the shower cubicle.
+There may be deterioration and hidden and unseen areas as a result.
+It is not possible to comment upon the quality or adequacy of the private water supply, but it is assumed that it is wholesome and acceptable for normal consumption patterns.
+I am not aware of any supply issues, but further information can be obtained from a suitably qualified specialist contractor.

-Water, plumbing and bathroom fittings

-Repair category 1

-Notes information can be obtained from a suitably qualified specialist contractor.

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly service and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+Heating and hot water Repair category 1 Notes The gas central heating boiler has recently been installed.
+Some of the radiators and pipework is older.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.